cfw-guide/ios.cfw.guide/_pages/en_US/home.md

 The new [checkra1n](https://checkra.in/) jailbreak will install a jailbreak to your device from recovery mode which will need to be re-applied every reboot.
 This will allow you unlimited access to your device.

 It works on any firmware above 12.3 on all devices, and will even work on all future firmware versions, due to the nature of the exploit.
-Unfortunately it's currently only able to be installed from MacOS, however a Windows version is coming in the future.
+Unfortunately it's currently only able to be installed from macOS, however a Windows version is coming in the future.

 Other jailbreaks released recently will typically involve installing an app to your phone through your computer, and then running that app to reapply the jailbreak after every reboot.
 You will also need to reinstall this custom app to your phone from your computer every 7 days due to how Apple allows unofficial apps to be run.